 The College operates a Risk Strategy and Assessment to cover all other academic and personal risk to student learning, staffing, learning resources etc. [See Risk Assessment and Risk Strategy].
 However, the College also has measures in place that guard against an event that brings a potential catastrophic disruption to your studies.
 The College recognises that a disruption of up to five days to your learning is manageable by normal measures through the implementation of a model encouraging a short period of self-study.
 However, in the event of a major disruption, the College has a contingency plan to deal with this, minimising the overall disruption to both staff and students.

-The aim of the Plan is to set out the responsibilities and actions to be taken by ICON College to quickly and efficiently re-instate the business operation following a major disruption.
+The aim of the Plan is to set out the responsibilities and actions to be taken by ICON College to re-instate the business operation following a major disruption quickly and efficiently.
 The primary goal would be to ensure little or no disruption to studies.